t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 ### Option 2: Using Powershell
 1. Open Windows Powershell on your local machine:
-2. Log in to your Azure account using the following powershell command:
+2. Run the following command to sign in to your Azure account:
 ```cmd
 az login